 Internal Capital Markets in Family Business Groups During the Global Financial Crisis

-Keywords: Internal capital markets, Family business groups, External financing constraints, Financial crisis
+Keywords: Family business groups, Internal capital markets, Corporate investments, Financial crisis

 JEL Classification: G01, G31, G32